Adnanisme/Insurance-Claims-Fraud-Project/README.md

 - Advanced Excel Functions

 ## Introduction

-This project undertakes a comprehensive analysis of car insurance claims fraud using Microsoft Excel, aiming to uncover valuable insights.
-The analysis workflow includes essential stages such as data preparation, data modeling, data validation, data visualisation, and data analysis.
-Furthermore, to facilitate effective communication of the findings, compelling visualisations and analytical models have been developed within Excel.
-These tools provide an intuitive and user-friendly platform for exploring and interpreting the analyzed data, enhancing the accessibility and usability of the insights gained from the Excel analysis.
+This project delves into car insurance claims fraud analysis using Microsoft Excel, aiming to unveil critical insights into fraudulent behaviors within the insurance industry.
+The project encompasses essential phases including data preparation, modeling, validation, visualization, and analysis.
+Through a detailed workflow, it leverages Excel’s capabilities to create compelling visualizations and analytical models.
+These tools offer a user-friendly platform to explore and interpret data, enhancing accessibility and clarity of the insights derived from the analysis.

 **Project Author:** [Jibrin Tijjani Isiaka](https://github.com/Adnanisme)